 Disciplinary Procedure: Make Sure You Are Prepared.

 Being invited a disciplinary meeting at work is stressful.
 Employees are often at their most anxious at exactly the time when they need to be thinking clearly.
 If you have been invited to a disciplinary meeting, read on for help and guidance.
-Alternatively, if you would like a free consultation with a specialist Employment Solicitor, just call us on 01522 440512.

 Employees worried about losing their jobs because they are accused of misconduct or gross misconduct often find the whole disciplinary process very difficult.
 There is additional stress in that what you do and say as part of the disciplinary process to defend yourself (including the disciplinary investigation meeting) has ramifications for your employment and for any Employment Tribunal claim you may have in the future.